bpeter340/CS1300-Projects/README.md

 # CS1300-Projects

 ###### This repository contains a series of projects I have completed while taking CS1300 at Indiana Tech.
-Each program is associated with its own objective statment and design document for futher clarity.
+Each program is associated with its own objective statment, tasks list, and design document to provide further clarity.

 # List_Manipulator